Modern Foreign Languages

 What do BMT pupils say about their MFL learning?

-"I have enjoyed my French learning this year because we practice saying things out loud as well as written down.
+"I have enjoyed my French learning so far because we practice saying things out loud as well as written down.
 It is nice to learn a different language because if we visit France we can try and speak French.
 I enjoyed our last lesson because we learnt about how French schools are different to ours - they get Wednesdays off!
 They do have to stay at school later though which I thought was really interesting'.

 Cultural Capital - Famous French inventors!

 Pierre de Coubertin (1863 - 1937), is considered the 'father' and initiator of the modern Olympic Games.
 Year 5 have learnt all about Pierre in their History lessons and have been inspired by his work to re-establish the Olympics!

 Other famous French inventors we are inspired by: